robster619007/DjangoSmartContract_Project/README.md

           d) primary_key<br >
 6) Then use the get function to get the details of the transaction with the primary key(please dont show ur primary key to anyone)<br >

-This is a very small project.
-I am still very inexperienced but am hoping to gain more experience by working on such projects

 # Smart Contract

 Have used solidity as the main language to create the smart contract and deployed on ropsten etherscan test network.<br >